microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/manageddevice-setcloudpcreviewstatus.md

 |Content-Type|application/json.
 Required.|

 ## Request body
-In the request body, supply JSON representation of the parameters.
+In the request body, supply a JSON representation of the parameters.

-The following table shows the parameters that can be used with this action.
+The following table shows the parameter that can be used with this action.

 |Parameter|Type|Description|
 |:---|:---|:---|
 |reviewStatus|[cloudPcReviewStatus](../resources/cloudpcreviewstatus.md)|The new review status of the Cloud PC.|

 ## Response